tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 - `require`

-  make macro definitions available when code is compiled.
+  make macros from specified module available in containing module (= ensure `required` module is compiled and available).

 ### module attributes